 I am actually in the middle of a strategic planning session with a client quite ironically in the moving industry (ironic because one of the cases in LOMS is in the moving industry and after weeks of analysis, this real life client is virtually exactly like the case in LOMS... even though this client found me after LOMS came out).

 And one of the requests from the CEO was to have me demonstrate an alternative sales approach to key members of the sales team tomorrow morning.

-So don't say, "We need to have the sales team execute differently," show us (or rather show them) how it is done... so they can visualize how they could do it.
-So I will be doing exactly that.
+Don't say, "We need to have the sales team execute differently," show us (or rather show them) how it is done... so they can visualize how they could do it.
+I will be doing exactly that.

 Now one of the dirty little secrets at MBB is that the percentage of clients that implement recommendations from MBB is nowhere close to 100%.

 I do not know the actual number, but a surprisingly high % of clients either do not implement at all or implement so slowly that it takes years to do so... and the lack of results in those years leads detractors to point out that the strategy clearly does not work.